direselign/python-intermediate--level/docs/basics.md

 # 1. Create a function to calculate the area of a rectangle given its length and width.
 # 2. Use a loop to print the squares of numbers from 1 to 5.
 # 3. Create a dictionary representing a person with keys for name, age, and profession.

-# Remember to test your code and ensure it behaves as expected!
 ```